• Skip to primary navigation

 Instructions

-• Split the batter evenly between the two cake pans and place into the oven to bake for approximately 30-40 minutes or until a skewer when inserted comes out clean.
+- Split the batter evenly between the three cake pans and place into the oven to bake for approximately 30-40 minutes or until a skewer when inserted comes out clean.
 Remove from the oven and let cool for 10-20 minutes in the pan before turning out onto a wire rack to cool completely.

 Nutrition